patriciogonzalezvivo/eyeo16/README.md

 - a handy equation
 - an interesting animation

+Also because of the nature of the GPU arquetectual... forces me to re think algorithms from the perspective of the pixels... the atoms... the minimal components

 Jung used to do something similar but for introspection using mandalas.
 He use to sketch them all the time, as a way to check him self out.

 --